 As anyone who has them knows, fruit trees often produce more fruit than one family could ever use in a given year.
-If you have more fruit than you can use – and to help avoid problems with bears associated with fruit trees – there are resources available.
+If you have more fruit than you can use – and to help avoid property damage associated with fruit trees – there are resources available.

 Fruit trees can be a major cause of human-bear human conflict in our area.
 Most fruit trees are located in or next to people’s yards.
 Bears have great memories and easily remember locations of easy food sources.
 Fruit trees can be open invitations for bears to linger near people and their homes.
 Electric fencing has proven extremely effective in keeping bears out of most anything – including fruit trees.

 A 2010 study by University of Montana wildlife biology graduate student Jerod Merkle found that on any given day a home along the northern fringe of Missoula, Montana had a 60 percent chance of being visited by a bear.
-Trash collection days increased those odds by 24 percent.
-And when apples were available, the odds increased by 269 percent.
+Trash collection days and when apples were available greatly increased the odds.

 In addition to the Fruit Gleaning Program, there are other resources in town that are happy receiving donations of fruit: